archiebenn/BIOLM0051_analysis/README.md

 ```

 ### Step 2: Running the scripts
+Ensure all scripts are run from the project root.
 #### Make executable
 Ensure all the scripts in this repository are executable locally with the following:
 ```bash
 chmod +x scripts/*
 ```
 #### 2.1 `run_pipeline.sh`
-Run the following from the project root to execute all script in the correct order for this pipeline:
+Run the following to execute all script in the correct order for this pipeline:
 ```bash
 scripts/run_pipeline.sh
 ```